Call for Applications

 Organizational Trust", Institute of Business Ethics).

-Rosalind Searle is Professor of Organisational Behaviour and Psychology at Coventry Business School, UK.
+Rosalind H. Searle is Professor of Organisational Behaviour and Psychology at Coventry Business School, UK.
 She is co-founder and co-director

 for the Centre for Trust and Ethical Behaviour.
 She is a chartered occupational psychologist with research interests in the